 For the first time in six years and eight seasons, RuPaul has finally received the Emmy nomination he truly deserves.

-RuPaul Charles does not care about his Emmy nomination.
+RuPaul Charles does not care about his Emmy nominations.
 And no, it’s not because he’s too cool for school.

-For the first time in six years and eight seasons, RuPaul has finally received the Emmy nomination he truly deserves with a nod in the category Outstanding Host for a Reality Program.
+Back in 2016, RuPaul finally received his first Emmy nomination in the category Outstanding Host for a Reality Program.

 RuPaul’s Drag Race, a spin on America’s Next Top Model in which drag queen contestants are put to the test, has long been a viewer favorite.
 A guilty pleasure by some, a not-so-guilty pleasure for the rest of us, the show has ingeniously placed itself on the map — and did so without caring one iota what the critics thought.
 And now that the Logo show is finally getting some much-needed recognition by the mainstream and RuPaul literally couldn’t care less.
 And for good reason too.